Plantar Fibromatosis is a foot condition where a small nodule, a plantar fibroma, grows in the arch of the foot on the plantar fascia.

 A plantar fibroma is a benign growth i.e. non-cancerous, which tends to be slow growing and usually less than an inch in size.

-It is often painless, but depending on the location and size of the nodules it can start to cause foot arch pain when you are on your feet.
+Plantar fibromatosis is often painless but, depending on the location and size of the nodules, it can start to cause foot arch pain when you are on your feet.

 Other medical terms for plantar fibromatosis include Ledderhose Disease, after Georg Ledderhose who first identified the disease in 1894, Morbus Ledderhose and Plantar Fascial Fibromatosis.
 It is a similar condition to Dupytren’s contracture which occurs in the hand causing flexion of the fingers.